makrai/notes/suppa20-slovak-summ.md

 * evaluation metrics depend on English stemmers stop-words, and synonyms
 * we
-  * document summarization dataset which consists of Slovak news stories obtained from a prominent Slovak news website.
-To evaluate performance,
+  * document summarization dataset which consists of Slovak news stories obtained from a prominent Slovak news website
   * a slightly altered version of the ROUGE metric (Lin and Hovy, 2003)
     * more realistic comparison by utilizing a Slovak stemmer
 * SME dataset is rather extractive and we therefore focus on extractive models